joh-dah/GRiNS/docs/usage/RACIPE_Tutorial.md

 ## Step 2: Define Directories

 We define the input and output directories to organize the topology files and simulation results efficiently.
-The topology files, which describe the structure of gene regulatory networks, are stored in a dedicated directory ('TOPOS').
-The simulation results, including generated parameter sets, initial conditions, and computed outputs, are saved in a separate directory ('SimulResults').
+The topology files, which describe the structure of gene regulatory networks, are stored in a dedicated directory (`TOPOS`).
+The simulation results, including generated parameter sets, initial conditions, and computed outputs, are saved in a separate directory (`SimulResults`).

-Before proceeding, we ensure that the output directory exists by using 'os.makedirs(sim_save_dir, exist_ok=True)'.
+Before proceeding, we ensure that the output directory exists by using `os.makedirs(sim_save_dir, exist_ok=True)`.
 This command creates the directory if it does not already exist.

 ```python
 import os